madhavanrp/NaiveBayesClassifier/README.md

 # README
-NaiveBayes classifier implementation in python.
+A simple Naive Bayes classifier implementation in python.

 # How to run
 1. Give the input to the classifier as command line arguments